 A Health and Safety Receivership is a legal remedy to combat neighborhood blight and transform problematic properties back into safe and habitable structures.
 A house or building within a community may be deteriorating due to various reasons ranging from severe hoarding, contaminated or unsafe living environments, or owner abandonment.
 Deteriorating properties are usually produced because no responsible party is willing or able to address the problems on the property.
 Whether due to an uncooperative property owner, quarreling heirs, disputes regarding title, or an owner that cannot be located, the structure or dwelling is poorly maintained making it an eyesore and hazard to the community.
 When a property is in severe disrepair and a danger to its tenants or neighboring residents, the property will affect the entire neighborhood.

-Substandard motels are present in cities across California.
-We’ve all stayed in a motel where we wished we had read the Yelp reviews first, right?
-Usually property owners of these substandard commercial properties neglect the basic maintenance needs of the property to save money causing the property to fall into severe disrepair.
-In these situations, a Court-Appointed Health and Safety Receiver can provide the solution to protect the community and occupants from such dangerous conditions.
+Substandard motels are present in cities across the state California.
+We have all stayed in a motel where we wished we had read the Yelp reviews first, right?
+Usually property owners of these substandard commercial properties neglect the basic maintenance needs of the property to save money which, in turn, causes the property to fall into severe disrepair.
+In these situations, a Court-Appointed Health and Safety Receiver can step in to provide the solution to protect the community and occupants from such dangerous conditions.
 A Receiver can be appointed by the court to rehabilitate and preserve substandard commercial properties.